konform-kt/konform/README.md

 }
 ```

-Errors in the `ValidationResult` can be accessed again using the index access method.
+Errors in the `ValidationResult` can also be accessed using the index access method.
 In case of `Iterables` and `Arrays` you use the numerical index and in case of `Maps` you use the key as string.

 ```Kotlin
 // get the error messages for the first attendees age if any